Hi there, my name is Or.

 I'm here to support you.

-I can assist with tips, reflecting on your decisions and potential decisions, and offer insights from my own experience.
+I can assist with reflecting on your decisions and challenges, and offering insights and tips from my own experience.

-I have over 10 years of experience in startups with a variety of roles in marketing, growth, product management, team leadership, and general management.
+I have over 10 years of experience in startups/scaleups with various roles in marketing, growth, product management, team leadership, and general management.

 If you'd like to speak with me about any of the topics mentioned in my profile, just head on to the scheduling link and choose from the available weekly slots.